-Patrick Tatman serves as the Choral Director at the Waterford School where he oversees choral music studies at the Middle and Upper School level.
-Patrick holds a Master’s degree in Choral Conducting from Brigham Young University and a Bachelor’s degree in Music Education from Penn State University.
+Patrick Tatman serves as the Director of Choral Studies at the Waterford School, where he oversees choral music instruction at the Middle and Upper School levels.
+Patrick holds a Doctor of Musical Arts degree in Choral Conducting from the University of Utah, a Master’s degree in Choral Conducting from Brigham Young University, and a Bachelor’s degree in Music Education from Penn State University.
 His career has included teaching experience in choral music at the elementary, secondary, and university levels in Utah, Colorado, and Pennsylvania.
-In addition to his work at the Waterford School, Patrick serves as a conductor, professional singer, and guest clinician with several organizations in the Utah and Salt Lake valleys, including the Mapleton Chorale, Cathedral of the Madeleine, Salt Lake Choral Artists, and the Brevitas professional choir.
+In addition to his work at the Waterford School, Patrick serves as a conductor, professional singer, and guest clinician with several organizations across the state of Utah, including the Mapleton Chorale, Cathedral of the Madeleine, Salt Lake Choral Artists, Brevitas professional choir, and the American Choral Directors Association.
 He is a published choral composer and operates a private voice studio specializing in classical voice.
-In the past he has served as the conductor of the BYU University Chorale and the Cantorum early music chamber choir.
-Since coming to the Waterford School in 2015, Patrick has started the Waterford Chorale, a community choir comprised of students, family members, alumni, faculty and other friends of the Waterford School.
-The choir holds scheduled evening rehearsals and presents an opportunity for everyone to participate in the choral music community at Waterford.
+In the past, he has served as the conductor of the BYU University Chorale and the Cantorum early music chamber choir.

 September 3, 2021